 Winner: Fitbit Versa 3

-One difference is that the Versa 3 houses the aforementioned PurePulse 2.0.
+One difference is that the Versa 3 features PurePulse 2.0.
 This processes more data points related to your pulse, while it also harnesses machine learning to analyze for heartbeat patterns.
 In practice, this should result in more accurate and detailed heart rate information, something that could make the difference for users looking to evaluate their performance and health at a more granular level.

 These additions may not be massive, but they’re enough to give the Versa 3 the edge in this round.